KevinKra/AWS_resources/courses/networking.md

 #### VPC Peering

-- Allows VPCs to connect to another via direct network route using private IP addresses, _as long as they're in the same region_.
+- Allows VPCs to connect to one another via direct network route using private IP addresses, _as long as they're in the same region_.
 - Instances behave as if they were on the same private network.
 - You can peer VPCs with other AWS accounts as well as the same account.
 - Peering is in a star configuration.
 1 central VPC peers w/ 4 others. **NO TRANSITIVE PEERING**.